eladtpro/azure-openai-api-management-policies/README.md

 1. There are two types of users who will use the OpenAI service: Developers and End Users.
 Developers need to provide the Azure [API Management Subscription Key](https://learn.microsoft.com/en-us/azure/api-management/api-management-subscriptions).
 This key will function similarly to the OpenAI API key used by the IDE.
-End Users, on the other hand, will authenticate themselves through Azure Active Directory (AAD) and access the service with a JWT token.
+End Users, on the other hand, will authenticate themselves through [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) and access the service with a JWT token.
 2. Among other security components, the [Azure API Management (APIM)](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) service is protected by [Azure Web Application Firewall on Azure Application Gateway](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview), [Azure Firewall](https://learn.microsoft.com/en-us/azure/firewall/overview), [DDOS protection](https://learn.microsoft.com/en-us/azure/ddos-protection/ddos-protection-overview) and other security components.
 3. All communication with OpenAI services is managed through the APIM service, which controls access for external users and applications.
 Incoming requests are subjected to various policies, including rate limiting, JWT validation, tracing, retry, caching, and more.